Why human physical therapists should not fear their digital counterparts

 There’s one more reason why human physical therapists should not fear their digital counterparts apart: they can make their practice more effective.

-Our combined human+machine physical therapy solution has been clinically validated by several studies so far.
-In our first study, a group of patients under the SWORD program improved twice as much as the control group following a conventional PT treatment, not only on the objective measurement of their recovery but also on their perceived quality of life.
+Our combined human+machine MSK care solution has been clinically validated by several studies so far.
+In our first study, a group of participants under the SWORD program improved twice as much as the control group following a conventional PT treatment, not only on the objective measurement of their recovery but also on their perceived quality of life.
 The follow-up study then showed that these results were maintained for months without additional treatment, proving that the Digital Therapist can also provide long-term benefits.